slbr117/capstone-2/README.md

   3. Abstraction
   4. Polymorphism

+- Each "game object" or "entity" of your game must be modelled using a Java Class
 - Implement at least 1 Interface
 - Implement at least 1 Abstract class
 - Implement at least 1 lambda expression